AllergictoCrustaceans/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Proof of cluster clean up

-(I hoped on the VM again to run this cell, just for you!)
+(I hopped on the VM again to run this cell, just for you!)

 ![image](https://user-images.githubusercontent.com/50812346/147692226-b9a56dc8-491f-4957-9341-6cbe5a47db07.png)